Retroshare: Authentication and connectivity

 After initial installation, the user generates a pair of (GPG) cryptographic keys with Retroshare.
 After authentication and exchanging an asymmetric key, OpenSSL is used to establish a connection, and for end-to-end encryption.
 Friends of friends cannot connect by default, but they can see each other, if the users allow it.
-IPv6 support was merged into the master branch and will be released in the next version.
+IPv6 was released in November 2018.

 File sharing

 It is possible to share folders between friends.
 File transfer is carried on using a multi-hop swarming system (inspired by the "Turtle Hopping" feature from the Turtle F2F project, but implemented differently).
 In essence, data is only exchanged between friends, although it is possible that the ultimate source and destination of a given transfer are multiple friends apart.
 A search function performing anonymous multi-hop search is another source of finding files in the network.

 Files are represented by their SHA-1 hash value, and HTTP-compliant file and links may be exported, copied, and pasted into/out of Retroshare to publish their virtual location into the Retroshare network.